Skip to content

 These advantages include:

-• Lower latency and reduced lag by prioritizing gaming data packets.
+• Lower latency and reduced lag to maintain low ping rates.

-• It has enhanced security features such as built-in VPN support and a traffic controller.
+• Enhanced security features such as built-in VPN support and a traffic controller.

 • A graphical user interface (GUI) for non-technical users to edit the QoS settings.